BonneGueule x Maharishi: our olive “Custom pant”

 Thanks to fractals, camouflage is undergoing some revolutions, making it very effective.
 Here, the camouflage invented by a paintball champion.

-The famous camouflage pattern appeared and its history is very different.
-Initially, it was the heavy artillery which was camouflaged, because these machines were very expensive and absolutely had to be preserved from enemy bombardment .
-For the record, during the First World War, the French army commissioned several artists to create hand-painted camouflage!
+The famous camouflage pattern appeared and its history is quite unique.
+At first, it was heavy artillery that was camouflaged, because these machines were very expensive and absolutely had to be preserved from enemy bombardment.
+As an anecdote, during the First World War, the French army commissioned several artists to create hand-painted camouflage!

-Guirand de Scévala, French painter, is particularly known for having painted camouflage directly on artillery machines during the Trench War.
+Guirand de Scévola, a French painter, is particularly known for having painted camouflage directly on artillery machines during the Trench War.

 It was not until 1929 that the Italians invented a process for randomly printing patterns on large areas of fabric.

-Telo Mimetico, the first printed camouflage to appear in 1929.
+The Telo Mimetico, the first printed camouflage appeared in 1929.

-This is where camouflage took off and became a military, political, practical and functional pattern , which says a lot about armies.
+This is where camouflage took off and became a military, political, practical and functional motif that says a lot about armies.

-Except... not everyone is of this opinion.
-There is a man who considers that camouflage is not a military invention.
-This man is Hardy Blechman.
+Except... not everyone agrees.
+There is one man who believes that camouflage is not a military invention.
+That man is Hardy Blechman.

 Hardy-Blechman-Maharishi-01